Migrating from message_data

 The process:

-May need modification depending on the target code.
+May need modification depending on the code to which it is applied.

 Requirements: